yanis112/CogniCore/README.md

 # Initialize a session with specific provider and model IDs
 session = LanguageModel(
-    model_name="llama-3.3-70b-versatile",  # Model ID from the table above provider="groq",                        # Provider ID from the table above temperature=0.7
+    llm_model="llama-3.3-70b-versatile",  # Model ID from the table above llm_provider="groq",                  # Provider ID from the table above temperature=0.7
 )
 ```